Pacers believe LeBron goaltended on block in final seconds

 James smiled when asked to describe his block, which was reminiscent of the one he made on Andre Iguodala in Game 7 of the 2016 NBA Finals.

-If goaltending had been called, the Cavaliers would have had the ball on their own baseline and not in Indiana's front court.
+Even if goaltending was called, the Cavaliers would have gotten the ball in frontcourt, giving James a makeable shot in the final seconds.

 Said Pacers center Myles Turner: "It's clearly a goaltend, but that doesn't change the fact that they made the game-winning shot."